AVENTER-UG/ansible-mesos-stack/README.md

 ### Manager node

+This Update will deploy a new docker version.
+The docker engine will be restartet, your containers will be going down.

 | Software version   | Role                              | Install type                       |
 | ------------------ | :-------------------------------: | :--------------------------------: |
 | Mesos 1.8.0        | Mesos masters                     | RPM                                |